-- (h) the currency and means of payment for the tendering document; - (i) the language in which the tendering document is available; - (j) the place for the submission of tenders and the deadline; - (k) the place, date and time for the opening of tenders; and - (l) any other information considered relevant.

-(3) Notwithstanding subsection (1), where a procuring entity considers it necessary to ensure open competitive tendering, it may, after the date of publication of the invitation to tender, send such invitation directly to -

-- (a) a potential tenderer, who may be a pre-qualified tenderer, past supplier or any other identified potential source; - (b) a professional or industry association; or - (c) a Saint Lucian embassy in a country which is likely to participate or a foreign embassy in Saint Lucia.

-(4) A procuring entity shall keep a record of tenderers to whom an invitation to tender is sent directly.
+- (d) the criteria and procedures to be used to evaluate the qualifications of suppliers or contractors; - (e) a declaration, which may not be subsequently altered that suppliers or contractors may participate in national competitive tendering or international competitive tendering; (Amended by Act 13 of 2020); - (f) the means of obtaining the tendering document and the place where it may be obtained; - (g) the price, if any, charged by the procurement entity for the tendering document; - (h) the currency and means of payment for the tendering document; - (i) the language in which the tendering document is available; - (j) the place for the submission of tenders and the deadline; - (k) the place, date and time for the opening of tenders; and - (I) any other information considered relevant. - (3) Notwithstanding subsection (1), where a procuring entity considers it necessary to ensure open competitive tendering, it may, after the date of publication of the invitation to tender, send such invitation directly to - - a potential tenderer, who may be a pre-qualified tenderer, past supplier or any other identified potential source; - (b) a professional or industry association; or - (c) a Saint Lucian embassy in a country which is likely to participate or a foreign embassy in Saint Lucia. - (4) A procuring entity shall keep a record of tenderers to whom an invitation to tender is sent directly. - (5) A procuring entity shall submit to the Board a copy of an invitation to tender published under subsection (1).
+(Inserted by Act 13 of 2020)

-Eligibility of tenderer
+62. Eligibility of tenderer

-62.-(1) In order to be eligible to participate in public procurement, a tenderer shall demonstrate to the satisfaction of the procuring entity that he or she -

-- (a) has the legal capacity to enter into the public procurement contract; - (b) is not insolvent, in receivership, bankrupt or being wound up, his or her affairs are not being administered by a court or a judicial officer, and his or her business activities have not been suspended; - (c) has fulfilled obligations to pay taxes and social security contributions; - (d) complies with the laws of Saint Lucia;

-- does not have a conflict of interest in relation to the (e) public procurement requirement; - or any director or officer, has not been convicted of (f) any criminal offence relating to professional conduct or the making of false statements or misrepresentations as to his or her qualifications to enter into a public procurement contract within a period of five years preceding the commencement of the public procurement procedure: and - is not subject to suspension, or none of his or her (g) directors or officers have been associated with a tenderer or supplier subject to suspension in Saint Lucia, the region or internationally.
+- (1) In order to be eligible to participate in public procurement, a tenderer shall demonstrate to the satisfaction of the procuring entity that he or she - - (a) has the legal capacity to enter into the public procurement contract; - (b) is not insolvent, in receivership, bankrupt or being wound up, his or her affairs are not being administered by a court or a judicial officer, and his or her business activities have not been suspended; - (c) has fulfilled obligations to pay taxes and social security contributions; - (d) (deleted by Act 13 of 2020) - (e) does not have a conflict of interest in relation to the public procurement requirement; - (f) or any director or officer, has not been convicted of any criminal offence relating to professional conduct or the making of false statements or misrepresentations as to his or her qualifications to enter into a public procurement contract within a period of 5 years preceding the commencement of the public procurement procedure; and - (g) is not subject to suspension, or none of his or her directors or officers have been associated with a tenderer or supplier subject to suspension in Saint Lucia, the region or internationally.